xorJane/merlin/docs/tutorial/OVA-instructions.md

 <img src="images/7-normal-start.png" width="800">

-A GUI will then pop up and will pring logs to stdout as the VM loads:
+A GUI will then pop up and will print logs to stdout as the VM loads:

 <img src="images/8-VM-loading.png" width="800">